Please click here for the Primary National Curriculum.

 The Creative Curriculum

-The Creative Curriculum at Cotton End Primary School encompasses core and foundation subjects and enables us to provide a high standard of teaching and learning.
+The Creative Curriculum at Cotton End Forest School encompasses core and foundation subjects and enables us to provide a high standard of teaching and learning.

 We aim to foster a life-long love of learning, through adopting a highly practical and cross-curricular approach.
 Our Creative Curriculum aims to deliver a twenty-first century education that will equip our children with the skills required to be independent and responsible citizens